 Research: As previously mentioned, research is a requirement for those students pursuing an Honors degree in the major, but opportunities are also available for non-Honors students to work on research projects with faculty members in our department.
-In some cases, students work on a faculty member's ongoing research project, but students are also encouraged to come up with their own ideas.
+In some cases, students present their own research, or research a faculty member's ongoing work, at local or national conferences.
 More information on the types of research covered by our faculty can be found beginning on page 6.

 There are multiple forecast contests run in our department throughout the year, and students also participate in the national collegiate forecasting contest, WxChallenge.
 These opportunities allow our students to improve their forecasting skills for many different regions.
+Historically, UAlbany has one of the strongest weather forecasting teams in the country!